-One of the more successful strategies I have seen managers take in their organizations has been shifting their focus from managing the process to managing for outcomes.
-In the age of employee empowerment one of the best ways to allow your team to feel like they have a say in the work is to allow them some flexibility in the process and approach provided that they are able to deliver the desired outcomes and meet the organizational targets.
+One of the more successful strategies I have seen managers take in their organizations has been shifting their focus from managing the process to leading to outcomes.
+In the age of employee empowerment, one of the best ways to allow your team to feel like they have a say in the work is to allow them some flexibility in the process and approach.
+As long as they deliver the desired outcome, they should be able to define the path.

 The best executive is the one who has sense enough to pick good men to do what he wants done, and self-restraint to keep from meddling with them while they do it.
 Theodore Roosevelt

 I would suggest that the act of simply managing for outcomes isn’t enough in the current corporate environment.
-Setting goals and offering some flexibility in the process and approach is more effective than micro-managing every step of the work and is an improvement over older management science but if you retain the concept of managing in the approach you won’t achieve the full potential of the organization.
+Setting goals and offering flexibility in the approach by Leading to Outcomes is a far more effective approach.
+If you retain the concept of managing in the approach, you won’t achieve the full potential of the organization.

-I have specifically titled this post Leading to Outcomes because the component that is missed if you think of it as managing for outcomes is the concept of human leadership.
-I will talk about the need to foster diversity in your teams in a future post, but the short version is that your team won’t (shouldn’t) be made up of completely similar people who will work together and follow the same approach to get to the outcome you have requested.
-As a result they won’t all be motivated to deliver outcomes in the same way.
+I call the approach leading rather than managing to outcomes because of the inclusion of human leadership in the approach.
+I talk about the need to foster diversity in your teams in other posts, but the short version is that your team shouldn’t be made up of entirely similar people who will work together and follow the same approach to get to the outcome you have requested.
+As a result, they won’t all be motivated to deliver results in the same way.

 - Genuine curiosity and caring about the individuals on the team including their personal interests and pursuits, family, priorities, hobbies, etc.

-- Ongoing dialog focused not on the work or the outcome but on how aligned each individual feels to achieving those goals and objectives
+- Ongoing dialogue focused not on the work or the outcome but on how aligned each individual feels to achieving those goals and objectives.

-The word ‘managing‘ to me connotes processes, reports, KPIs, measurements, and business results.
-All of those are table stakes in today’s business environment and can’t be forgotten or left behind, but the art of managing is only the entry point to what is needed in today’s organizations.
+The word ‘managing‘ connotes processes, reports, KPIs, measurements, and business results.
+All of those are critical in today’s business environment and can’t be forgotten or left behind, but the art of managing is only the entry point to success.

-Leadership on the other hand is the ability to manage plus build trust, excite employees, align people to the vision, connect to personal priorities, and build a strong culture and team of people who will go above and beyond for their teammates and the organization.
+Leadership, on the other hand, is the ability to manage plus engage employees.
+Leaders build trust, excite employees, align people to the vision, connect to personal priorities, and build a strong culture and team of people who will go above and beyond for their teammates and the organization.

-As your team becomes more engaged and aligned to the goals of the organization they will be more interested in finding new and better ways to achieve the vision.
+As your team becomes more engaged and aligned with the goals of the organization, they will be more interested in finding new and better ways to achieve the vision.
 Creativity comes from engagement.

 - Brand and Customer Image